Monday, June 20, 2016

 Simple mechanics yet still tough!

 There are two difficulty modes, beginners and champions.
-As you can imagine, if you're new to Moon Patrol and wanna break yourself in gently, then choose beginners.
+If you're new to Moon Patrol and wanna break yourself in gently, then choose beginners.
 This gradually introduces the game's twisted mechanics and alien monsters at a steady rate.
-Use this mode to learn joystick controls and the general feel of the game.
+Use this mode to learn joystick controls and the feel of the game.
 It's cool.

-However, the latter difficulty is much better and certainly offers a far more interesting alternative with many extra features, obstacles and enemies, etc. Here, the landscape is terribly hostile and made worse by even more invading aliens who frequently appear from all corners of your screen.
-It's manic but wait, don't run away there are weapons!!
+The latter difficulty is better and certainly offers a far more interesting game with many extra features, obstacles, and enemies, etc. Here, the landscape is terribly hostile and made worse by even more invading aliens who frequently appear from all corners of your screen.
+It's manic, but don't run away, there are weapons!!

-Yep, banging on that fire button will simultaneously shoot two weapons: one at the top, is a machine gun firing upwards plus there is a front-mounted rocket launcher for the approaching enemies.
+Banging on that fire button will simultaneously shoot two weapons: one at the top (firing upwards), and a front-mounted rocket launcher for the approaching enemies.
 So keep one eye on the road ahead and another on those pesky aliens.
-It's a lot harder than you might think so keep on firing and hope for the best!
+It's a lot harder than you might think, so keep on firing and hope for the best!

-Okay, it's screenshot time but why not use a different monitor?
+It's screenshot time, but why not use a different monitor?
 Check this out...

 Hang on, there are mountains in the background with snow.
 Hmm, very odd... ;-)